 Members of the Council are nominated to serve on numerous outside bodies some of which either receive funding from the Council or issue levies and precepts to be paid by the Council.
 When sitting on these bodies Members are expected to act independently and not to represent the views of the County Borough Council.
-Membership details are available from the Service Director - Democratic Services & Communications, The Pavilions, Clydach Vale.
+Membership details are available from the Service Director - Democratic Services & Communications, Llys Cadwyn 2, Pontypridd.

-During 2022/23 there were no Members identified as having a controlling interest in any company commissioned to supply works or services to the Council of any material value.
-However, Members have identified interests with organisations with which the Council has had financial transactions during 2022/23.
-The value of these transactions amounted to payments of £3,111k (£3,233k in 2021/22), of which £392k was outstanding at year end (£484k in 2021/22), and receipts of £310k (£231k in 2021/22), of which £71k was outstanding at year end (£35k in 21/22).
+During 2023/24 there were no Members identified as having a controlling interest in any company commissioned to supply works or services to the Council of any material value.
+However, Members have identified interests with organisations with which the Council has had financial transactions during 2023/24.
+The value of these transactions amounted to payments of £2,736k (£3,111k in 2022/23), of which £27k was outstanding at year end (£392k in 2022/23), and receipts of £324k (£310k in 2022/23), of which £60k was outstanding at year end (£71k in 22/23).

-The Council has transactions with a Transport Company that leases a Council owned property.
-A Member of the Council declared that a relative is a director within this company.
-Payments to the company amount to £435k (£454k in 21/22) with nothing outstanding at year end (£103k in 21/22), and receipts of £36k (£10k in 21/22), of which £3k was outstanding (£4k in 21/22).
-The Member did not take part in any discussion, decision or administration relating to the services.
+A Member of the Council declared that a relative is a director within a transport company that leases a Council owned property.
+Another Member is an employee within the same organisation.
+Payments to the company amount to £19k (£435k in 22/23) with no balances outstanding for 2022/23 or 2023/24 year ends, and receipts of £175k (£36k in 22/23), of which £36k was outstanding (£3k in 22/23).
+The Members did not take part in any discussion, decision or administration relating to the services.